 - Late submission of any assignment does not alter the due dates of other assignments.
 The professor will not provide feedback on late assignments.
 Strive to keep up with the assignment schedule to allow for appropriate formative evaluation and feedback from your professor and peers across the semester and to assist understanding of content addressed in class. - For late submissions of all assignments: - o Fifty percent (50%) of the points will be deducted from your assignment grade for late submissions unless the professor has agreed in advance to the due date and time extension.
 Such an extension may be used one time only and only for one assignment.
 The maximum extension is 7 days (that is, the assignment is due by 4:30 p.m. on that 7th day).
 Assignments submitted beyond 7 days past the original due date are not awarded any points (i.e., receive zero [0] points) toward a final grade. - O The earlier date that the full, completed assignment was received by the professor in hand as a print copy or posted on Blackboard will be considered the date submitted regarding considering the assignment as on time versus late; however, the assignment will not be considered completed until the work is posted to Blackboard.
 It is the candidate's responsibility to ensure that the correct version of an assignment has been submitted. - If a course participant does not complete an assignment within 7 days of the original due date and/or does not post the assignment to Bb, no points will be awarded for the assignment. - For the course to be considered completed, the EDSE 628 Strategy Instruction Assignment must be submitted on time to Bb and a printed copy of the full assignment must be submitted at the last class session.
-A grade of "Incomplete" will be assigned otherwise and 5 points will be deducted from the final tally for each day the submission is late. - A candidate who verifies extenuating circumstances must arrange, through the professor, for a grade of "Incomplete" no later than 7 calendar days prior to the last day of class for course completion.
+A grade of "Incomplete" or will be assigned otherwise. - A candidate who verifies extenuating circumstances must arrange, through the professor, for a grade of "Incomplete" no later than 3 calendar days prior to the last day of class for course completion.
 The teacher candidate must sign a GMU Incomplete Grade Contract, provide by the professor.
-(See the previous section for discussion of extenuating circumstances.) - Requirements from the Field Experience Office (FEO) not met on time per report from the FEO will result in the deduction of 1 point per item per day late.
+(See the previous section for discussion of extenuating circumstances.)

-Notes: Only if a teacher candidate/student has technical issues that prevent uploading assignments to Blackboard, a copy of each assignment may be sent via email to the professor (using GMU email accounts) to demonstrate that the assignment was completed on time (as per the conveying email's date and time stamp).
+Note: Only if a teacher candidate/student has technical issues that prevent uploading assignments to Blackboard, a copy of each assignment may be sent via email to the professor (using GMU email accounts) to demonstrate that the assignment was completed on time (as per the conveying email's date and time stamp).
 Additionally, the teacher candidate/student must contact GMU IT Support (support@gmu.edu) regarding the technical problems encountered with Blackboard and copy the professor on the email.
 (See the section below on Communication.)